 Once submitted, all nominated pieces of writing are assessed by multiple readers in a blind review process (meaning submissions are judged anonymously).
-Following the blind review, we invite the authors of our highest scoring submissions to present their pieces on a panel at the symposium.
-Leading up to the symposium, those invited to present also receive written feedback from one of their reviewers on how they might revise for presentation, and all are encouraged to make an appointment for a Writing Studio consultation as they do so.
+Following the blind review, we invite the authors of our highest scoring submissions to participate in Undergraduate Writing Symposium events.

 Celebrating First-Year Writing

 All first-year submissions to the symposium will be competing for inclusion in Scaffold: A Showcase of Vanderbilt First-Year Writing, a digital collection begun in spring 2019 as an extension of the symposium.
 Following our review process, the authors of the highest scoring submissions will be invited to prepare their pieces for digital publication and to submit a short video of themselves reflecting on the writing of the piece and what they learned to be published alongside it.

 All pieces included in the digital showcase will also be eligible for prizes in several categories, which will be announced during an awards ceremony at the symposium’s conclusion.

 PRAISE FOR THE SYMPOSIUM